-- a general description of the investigation in connection with which the requirement is made (it is not necessary to specify the name of the person or property subject to the investigation on the order, although this information should be given to the judge as part of the application process); - that the recipient of the order, warrant or notice should seek legal advice or ask the appropriate officer about any doubts or concerns they may have, or for guidance on complying with the order, warrant or notice; and - the right to apply for a variation or discharge of the order, or notice (not applicable in search and seizure warrants). - 48.
-The person should also be informed that if anyone contacts them about the investigation they should report this to the appropriate officer or the appropriate person. - 49.
-When serving a notice under a disclosure order or a customer information order, the appropriate officer should inform the person of their right to refuse to comply with any requirement imposed on them unless the appropriate officer has, if required to do so, produced evidence of their authority to issue the notice.21 The evidence of the authority could include the order itself. - 50.
+- a statement that the warning given does not constitute a criminal caution, nor has the consequences of one; - a statement to the effect that disclosure of information about the investigation or falsifying, concealing, destroying or otherwise disposing of, or causing or permitting the falsification, concealment, destruction or disposal of documents which are relevant to the investigation may be an offence under section 342 (offences of prejudicing investigation) punishable by up to five years' imprisonment; - a general description of the investigation in connection with which the requirement is made (it is not necessary to specify the name of the person or property subject to the investigation on the order, although this information should be given to the judge as part of the application process); - that the recipient of the order, warrant or notice should seek legal advice or ask the appropriate officer about any doubts or concerns they may have, or for guidance on complying with the order, warrant or notice; and - the right to apply for a variation or discharge of the order, or notice (not applicable in search and seizure warrants). - 49.
+The person should also be informed that if anyone contacts them about the investigation they should report this to the appropriate officer or the appropriate person. - 50.
+When serving a notice under a disclosure order or a customer information order, the appropriate officer should inform the person of their right to refuse to comply with any requirement imposed on them unless the appropriate officer has, if required to do so, produced evidence of their authority to issue the notice.21 The evidence of the authority could include the order itself. - 51.
 Where it appears to the appropriate officer or appropriate person that the recipient of an order, warrant or notice has difficulty in reading or understanding English, they should attempt to serve a copy of the order, warrant or notice on a person known to the recipient who, in the view of the appropriate officer or appropriate person, can explain or translate it.
-If that is not practicable the appropriate officer or appropriate person should serve the order, warrant or notice and attempt to ensure that the person understands what has occurred (for example by serving a multi-lingual explanation or engaging an interpreter or translator). - 51.
+If that is not practicable the appropriate officer or appropriate person should serve the order, warrant or notice and attempt to ensure that the person understands what has occurred (for example by serving a multi-lingual explanation or engaging an interpreter or translator). - 52.
 Sections 359(1) and 366(1) provide that it is an offence if, without reasonable excuse, a person or financial institution fails to comply with a requirement imposed by a disclosure order or customer information order respectively.
 Sections 359(3) and 366(3) provide that it is an offence to knowingly or recklessly make a false or misleading statement in purported compliance with a disclosure order or customer information order respectively.
-The other orders are treated as orders of the court against the named person and therefore may attract contempt of court proceedings if they are not complied with. - 52.
-What in law amounts to a reasonable excuse will depend on the facts of each particular case and will be a matter for decision by a court.
-But the fact that a person has already been questioned in connection with the same or a connected investigation, that the question relates to activities outside the jurisdiction or that a truthful answer to a question would tend to incriminate the interviewee or some other person is unlikely, in itself, to amount to a reasonable excuse.
+The other orders are treated as orders of the court against the named person and therefore may attract contempt of court proceedings if they are not complied with.